lindsayroberts/ap/assignments/algorithms.md

 Instead of this:

-Look out the window.
+*Look out the window.
 If it is raining outside, put on your rain boots and raincoat.
-Then go outside.
+Then go outside.*

 you might see a computer scientist instead use what’s called pseudocode—short expressions in common language organized in a way that resembles what source code looks like—to write their algorithms.
 We’ll talk more about pseudocode soon, but getting in the habit of writing it before you dive into actual coding in Scratch, C, PHP, or JavaScript is a great idea, much like writing the first draft of an essay.

 Here’s one possible way to translate that algorithm into pseudocode:

- 1. look out the window
+*1. look out the window
- 2. if it is raining outside
+*2. if it is raining outside
- 3. put on your rain boots
+*3. put on your rain boots
- 4. put on your raincoat
+*4. put on your raincoat
- 5. go outside
+*5. go outside

 We’ve numbered the lines for a reason you’ll see momentarily.
 But notice how regardless of whether it’s raining the algorithm instructs you to go outside.
 It just has a special extra set of things you do before stepping outside if it happens to be raining.
 We call something like "if it is raining outside" a condition.
 Some algorithms also have steps that get repeated many times over, like this one: